The Lighthouse (2019 film): Plot

-In 1890s New England, Ephraim Winslow arrives on a small, rocky island far off of the coast for his first four-week stint as a "wickie" (lighthouse keeper), under the supervision of the experienced Thomas Wake.
-Wake, a former sailor, immediately proves to be very demanding, and he has Winslow do such jobs as emptying chamber pots, maintaining the machinery, carrying heavy kerosene tanks up the stairs, and painting the lighthouse, while barring Winslow from the lantern room.
-Winslow observes that, every night after ascending the lighthouse, Wake removes his clothes before the light.
+In the 1890s, Ephraim Winslow begins a four-week stint as a "wickie" (lighthouse keeper) on an isolated island off the coast of New England, under the supervision of former sailor Thomas Wake.
+In his quarters, Winslow discovers a small scrimshaw of a mermaid and keeps it in his jacket.
+Wake immediately proves to be very demanding, subjecting Winslow to taxing jobs such as emptying chamber pots, maintaining the machinery, carrying heavy kerosene tanks up the stairs, and painting the lighthouse, while barring Winslow from the lantern room.
+Winslow observes that, every night after ascending the lighthouse, Wake disrobes before the light.
+During his stay on the island, Winslow begins to hallucinate sea monsters and logs floating in the sea, and masturbates to the mermaid on the scrimshaw.
+Winslow is bothered by a one-eyed gull, but Wake warns him against killing it under the superstitious belief that gulls are reincarnated sailors.
+One evening while dining, Wake reveals to Winslow that his previous wickie died after losing his sanity, while Winslow reveals that he is a former timberman from Maine who was stationed in Canada and is now seeking a new trade.

-One evening while dining, Wake reveals to Winslow that his previous assistant perished after losing his sanity.
-He says he noticed a one-eyed gull bothering Winslow, but tells Winslow not to harm it, as gulls are reincarnated sailors, and killing them brings bad luck.
-Winslow begins to dream of sea demons and logs floating in the sea.
-After two weeks on the island, he reveals he was previously a lumberjack in Maine.

 The day before the scheduled departure, Winslow discovers a dead gull inside the cistern, bloodying the drinking water.
-He is attacked by the one-eyed gull and brutally slaughters it, after which the wind changes direction, and a fierce storm hits the island.
+He is attacked by the one-eyed gull and brutally bludgeons it to death.
+The wind drastically changes direction and a fierce storm hits the island.
 Winslow and Wake spend the night getting drunk, and the storm prevents the lighthouse tender from collecting them the next day.
-As Winslow empties the chamber pots, he notices a body washed up on the shore and discovers it is a mermaid, which awakens and screams at him.
-He flees back to the cottage, where Wake informs him the storm has spoiled their rations, and, when Winslow is not worried because he thinks the tender is only a day late, that they have already been stranded for weeks.
-The pair unearth a crate at the lighthouse's base that Winslow assumes contains reserve rations, but it is full of bottles of alcohol.
+As Winslow empties the chamber pots, he discovers the beached body of a mermaid, which waves and howls at him.
+He flees back to the cottage, where Wake informs him the storm has spoiled their rations.
+Winslow is not worried because he thinks the tender is only a day late, but Wake says that they have already been stranded for weeks.
+The pair unearths a crate at the lighthouse's base that Winslow assumes contains reserve rations, but it is full of bottles of alcohol.